CryptoAssure/Custodian/README.md

 After running the command you'll be dropped into a bash shell.
 From there you can manually intereact with the NuBot daemon.

-This repository comes loaded with the NuBot binary and associated resource files, but to make it work correctly, you'll need to update the `options.json` configuration file that can be located in `.docker/bot/`.
+This repository comes loaded with the NuBot binary and associated resource files, but to make it work correctly, you'll need to update the `options-example.json` configuration file that is located in `.docker/bot/`.
+Make a copy of it with the name `options.json`.
 Reference versions for what arguments this file will take (both the minimum number of arguments and the full list) can be seen in the two sample files in the `.docker/bot/docs/` directory.

 Only you know the information that you'll need to provide, so for that, you are on your own.
 The [NuBot documentation](https://bitbucket.org/JordanLeePeershares/nubottrading/overview) is pretty extensive if you need help.